Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Company solutions

 Recently, the Māori Land Court has more actively promoted the use of the company structure, under the Companies Act 1993, as a way to separate land ownership from business activities.
 A company structure can allow the separation of commercial objectives from social and cultural ones, and provide a mechanism for internal checks on performance.
 The commercial goals of a company can be clearly laid down and management can be assessed.
-Electing a board of directors – none of whom necessarily need to be owners and who are chosen primarily for their commercial ability – improves lines of accountability.
+Electing a board of directors – none of whom need to be owners and who are chosen primarily for their commercial ability – improves lines of accountability.

 Incorporations and ahuwhenua

-Āpirana Ngata’s influence
+Apirana Ngata’s influence

 Ngāti Porou sheep farming

-At around that time Ngāti Porou farmers formed a Union of Ngati Porou Farmers.
+At around that time a Union of Ngati Porou Farmers was founded.
 Ngata capitalised on this, educating Ngāti Porou about contemporary farming methods, including fencing, stock rotation and sowing grass.
 Ngata’s friend Samuel Williams, founder of Te Aute College, provided finance for Ngāti Porou farmers.
-Sheep farming underwent a transformation in the Waiapu valley, with Āpirana Ngata leading the way.
-Sheep numbers increased from 52,786 in 1900, to 65,619 in 1905, to 132,356 in 1909.
-By 1927 sheep numbers were estimated at 500,000.
+Sheep farming underwent a transformation in the Waiapu valley, with Ngata leading the way.
+Sheep numbers increased from 52,786 in 1900 to 132,356 in 1909 and an estimated 500,000 in 1927.

 Ahuwhenua Trophy